Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 \section{The F-basis and Algebraic Bethe Circuits}

 In this section, we present the ABCs of~\cite{Sopena22,Ruiz23} in light of the F-basis of~\cite{Maillet96}.
-Inspired by \cite{Ruiz23}, we use the F-basis to formulate the linear superposition of plane waves in the CBA as an MPS.
-The tensors of this one-dimensional network inherit the symmetry with respect to exchange of qubits of the F-basis, which later plays a key role in computing analytic expressions of the unitaries of ABCs.
+Inspired by \cite{Ruiz23}, we use the F-basis, starting from the ABA, to express the linear superposition of plane waves of the CBA as an MPS.
+The tensors of this one-dimensional network inherit the symmetry with respect to exchange of qubits of the F-basis, which plays a key role in computing analytic expressions of the unitaries of ABCs.
 In Subsection~\ref{ssCBAhom}, we relate the MPS formulation of the CBA for the homogeneous spin chain in \cite{Ruiz23} with the F-basis.
 In Subsection \ref{ssCBAinh}, we use the connection to derive the CBA of the inhomogeneous XXZ model.
 In Subsection \ref{ssABCinh}, we construct the ABCs for the inhomogeneous spin chain along the lines of \cite{Ruiz23}.